simonfuture2/ord-litecoin/docs/src/overview.md

 - *Percentile notation*:
   [`99.99971949060254%`](https://ordinals.com/sat/99.99971949060254%25) .
-  The satoshi's position in Bitcoin's supply, expressed as a percentage.
+  The litoshi's position in Litecoin's supply, expressed as a percentage.

 - *Name*: [`satoshi`](https://ordinals.com/sat/satoshi).
 An encoding of the ordinal number using the characters `a` through `z`.